 - 5.1.1.1 The fertiliser and pesticide must be properly stored, handled, applied and disposed of as discussed in Section 2, Section 3 and Section 7.
-In case of spillage, the emergency actions stated in Section 6.5.1 should be followed. - 5.1.1.2 The stormwater tanks should be emptied by irrigating to the turfs or the nearby landscape areas before the application of fertiliser/pesticide. - 5.1.1.3 The operation and maintenance details of turfs have been delineated in the Grass Management Plan.
+In case of spillage, the emergency actions stated in Section 7.2.1 should be followed. - 5.1.1.2 The stormwater tanks should be emptied by irrigating to the turfs (or the nearby landscape areas if in excessive) before the application of fertiliser/pesticide. - 5.1.1.3 The operation and maintenance details of turfs have been delineated in the Grass Management Plan.